top of page

 Summary:

 Deacon Jones, a 14th-round draft pick from Mississippi Valley State University in 1961, revolutionized the defensive end position and became one of the most dominant and feared players in NFL history.
 His incredible speed, strength, and technique, combined with his larger-than-life personality, made him an icon both on and off the field.
+Jones' consistency, durability, and technical prowess made him an essential component of every team he played for, particularly the Los Angeles Rams during his prime years.

 Jones' peak season came in 1967 when he recorded an unofficial total of 26.0 sacks, a staggering number that showcased his ability to take over games and strike fear into the hearts of opposing quarterbacks.
 Although sacks were not an official statistic during his playing days, Jones' unofficial career total of 173.5 sacks is a testament to his incredible pass-rushing prowess and impact on the game.
+His exceptional pass-rushing skills and ability to disrupt offensive plays made him a constant threat to opposing offenses.

-Deacon Jones' legacy as one of the greatest defensive players in NFL history was solidified with his induction into the Pro Football Hall of Fame in 1980.
+A five-time First-team All-Pro selection and eight-time Pro Bowler, Deacon Jones' legacy as one of the greatest defensive players in NFL history is secure.
+His ability to dominate on the field, create game-changing plays, and lead by example makes him a true icon of the sport.
+Jones' impact on the Rams' franchise and the game of football as a whole was significant, helping lead the team to multiple playoff appearances.
+Jones was inducted into the Pro Football Hall of Fame in 1980, cementing his place among the best defensive players in NFL history.
 His inclusion on the NFL 75th Anniversary All-Time Team, the NFL 100th Anniversary All-Time Team, and the NFL 1960s All-Decade Team further cements his place among the all-time greats.

-Best Defensive Ends in NFL History, National Football League Defensive End Michael Strahan of the New York Giants
+Best Defensive Ends NFL History, National Football League Defensive End Michael Strahan of the New York Giants

-Defensive End Michael Strahan of the New York Giants | Photo by David Duprey
+Defensive End Michael Strahan of the New York Giants | Photo by Dilip Vishwanat

 5. Michael Strahan